-To illustrate the over-clustering in detail, we take Team 3 as an example.
+4.4 Example of Over-Clustering Patterns.
+Likewise, Fig. 9 shows an overview of the teams' example patterns in overclustering their concepts.
+To illustrate the over-clustering in detail, we take team 3 as an example.
 Team 3, focused on a project for making the cycling experience safer and more navigable using wearable technology, generated 70 concepts and divided them into 21 clusters.
-Two of these clusters are "Outside exercise" and "Cycling."
-The team clustered two concepts (#51 "Hiking challenge app" and #56 "Biking challenge app") into the two different clusters of "Outside exercise" and "Cycling", but the machine found that they are both related to app development (see Figure 12).
+The team clustered two concepts (#51 "hiking challenge app" and #56 "biking challenge app") into the two different clusters of "outside exercise" and "cycling," but the machine found that they are both related to app development (see Table 7).
 This relation happened to be mentioned in the concept description, and the machine succeeded in finding that pattern.
+This raises the question as to whether the common feature should be the implementation as an app; or should it focus on the different experiences associated with outdoor exercising, in general, versus cycling, in particular?
+Clearly, there is a divergent thinking opportunity to generate more concepts in any of these categories.